totaljs/flow/readme.md

     // Saves current options, useful when options are changed internally.
 Options from settings form are saved automatically
     // returns {Component}

+    component.reconfig();
+    // If the component options changes on the server (not by recieving new options from designer) then use this to update options in designer

     // =====================
     // PROPERTIES
     // =====================